 - Contrasts, comparisons, & word picture – All these literary devices shed light on the spiritual truths in the passage.
 Therefore, making a list or a table could help your comprehension.

 Knowledge of God’s Word is never the end game.
 Application that leads to spiritual transformation is always our goal.
 So, once we’ve read and understood, let’s ask God to show us how to apply these truths to our lives.
-The acronym PROBE can help us apply these truths to our lives:
+God tells us some of the ways He wants to use His Word in our lives: